jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 - pip_ is a :ref:`module<ModuleNotFoundError>` from the `Python standard library`_, it is used to install `Python packages`_

 --------------------------------------------------------------------------------------------
-how to write text to a file on Windows without Windows SubSystem Linux
+how to write text to a file on Windows without Windows Subsystem for Linux
 --------------------------------------------------------------------------------------------
 I want to make a file where I can list all the `Python packages`_ for my project as a way to document it and have pip_ install the programs_ listed in the file_